aws-solutions/instance-scheduler-on-aws/README.md

 ```
 /source/infrastructure/aws-instance-scheduler

+cdk bootstrap
-cdk deploy aws-instance-scheduler-remote --parameters InstanceSchedulerAccount={account-id}
+cdk deploy aws-instance-scheduler-remote --parameters InstanceSchedulerAccount={account-id} --parameters namespace={namespace} --parameters UsingAWSOrganizations={useOrgs}
 ```
+Replace:
-Replace {account-id} with the id of the account that contains the primary control stack.
+- {account-id} with the id of the account that contains the primary control stack.
+- {namespace} with the same unique namespace that was provided to the primary control stack
+- {useOrgs} with the same value set in the primary control stack (yes/no)

 For example: `InstanceSchedulerAccount=111222333444`